-The notation '[DP]' in a rule means that the penalty for a breach of a rule may, at the discretion of the protest committee, be less than disqualification.
+The notation '[DP]' in a rule in the NOR means that the penalty for a breach of a rule may, at the discretion of the protest committee, be less than disqualification.
 The notation '[NP]' in a rule means that a boat may not protest another boat for breaking that rule.
-This changes RRS 60.1.
+This changes RRS 60.1(a).